Quickly exit this site by pressing the Escape key Leave this site

 Our officers undertake a range of activities including targeted operations, engagement and education to reassure young people they are safer not carrying knives, and to walk away from harm.

-The amnesty will run between Monday 26 August and Monday 23 September, during which time knives can be surrendered at Hatfield, Stevenage and Watford police stations.
+A knife amnesty will be operating in Hertfordshire between Monday 11 and Sunday 17 November, during which time knives, including banned zombie style knives, can be surrendered anonymously at Hatfield, Stevenage and Watford police stations.
 The locations and opening times of these stations can be found here: www.herts.police.uk/stations.

 Outside of any knife amnesties, regular kitchen knives should be wrapped up and taken to recycling centres (opens in a new window).
 Larger knives can be taken to your nearest police station or if you are unable to attend, call 101 to arrange a collection.